msoumik78/msoumik78.github.io/_posts/2017-10-20-OO-design-Creational.markdown

              }
              return _instance
        }
    {% endhighlight %}

 * Another option is to do an early loading of the _instance variable in a static initializer before any client calls_.
-Still another option is to use Enum to implement Singleton.
+Still another option is to use _Enum_ to implement Singletons.

 # Factory -
-This design pattern encapsulates object creation.
+This design pattern deals with how objects should be created to ensure encapsulation.
 It is very important to seperate the object creation from object usage so that both of them can vary independently.Below are the variants of the factory pattern (In fact Spring framework is one of the most popular implementations of the Factory design pattern):
 * Normal Factory - This is just a method which encapsulates object creation and hides all object creation details from the client.
 Spring IoC is a classic example.
 * Factory Method - Defines an abstract method in the superclass and lets the subclass to implement the method (inheritance way)